stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Active directory integration and management
+## Active Directory integration and management

-This script is intended to provision a corporative mail server inside a DMZ & behind a Mail Gateway solution (I use Proxmox Mail Gateway on the latest version)
+This script is intended to provision a corporate mail server inside a DMZ and behind a perimeter mail gateway solution (I use the more recent version of Proxmox Mail Gateway).

-The user base details are grabbed from a Windows Active Directory server (I recommend Samba 4 in linux, but works with a Windows server too) so user management and control is delegated to the interface you use to control de Active directory, no other service is needed, ZERO touching the mail server to make & apply some changes related to users.
+The user basic details (email and password) are grabbed from a Windows or Samba based Active Directory (AD) server (I recommend Samba 4 on Linux).
+In lieu of that user management is delegated to the interface you use to control Active Directory, no other service is needed.
+Do NOT touch the mail server for changes related to users.

-For a Windows sysadmin this will be easy, just config and deploy on the mail server, then control the users in the AD interface in your PC via RSAT, see the details on the file [AD_Requirements.md](AD_Requirements.md).
+For a Windows sysadmin this will be easy, just config and deploy the mail server, then control the users in the AD interface of your PC (RSAT), see the details on the file [AD_Requirements.md](AD_Requirements.md).

-If you are a Linux user then you can use `samba-tool` to control the users properties in the CLI or put a Windows VM with RSAT tools in your server with remote access to manage the domain users.
+If you are a Linux user then you can use `samba-tool` to manage domain users in the shell or use RSAT in a Windows virtual machine with remote access.

 [Return to index](Features.md#mailad-features-explained)

-## General and specific quota system
+## General and Specific quota system

-_**Notice:** This feature was introduced in February/2021 and if you has MailAD from a date earlier than that please **after** reading this go to the file [Simplify_AD_config.md](Simplify_AD_config.md) and read there how to migrate._
+_**Notice:** This feature was introduced in February 2021 and if you has MailAD from an earlier version please read this first and then go to the file [Simplify_AD_config.md](Simplify_AD_config.md) to see instructions on how to migrate._

-Eventually or from start you need a quota system, users are lazy and have the nasty habit of pile unused mail on their mailboxes, so we propose a General and individual quota system.
+Eventually or from the very beginning you will need a quota system.
+Emails accumulate in user mailboxes, we propose a General and a Specific (individual or per-user basis) quota system.

 ### General quota

-There is a general quota declared by default for each individual user's mailbox, you can find that in the `/etc/mailad/mailad.conf` file as a variable named `DEFAULT_MAILBOX_SIZE` and it's set by default ar 200 MB.
-So any new user will get tied to that quota with no extras config.
+There is a general quota declared by default for each individual user's mailbox, you can find that in the `/etc/mailad/mailad.conf` file as a variable named `DEFAULT_MAILBOX_SIZE` and it's set by default at 200 MB.
+So any new user will get tied to that quota with no extra config.

-But what happens with the high volume users?
-I need to rise the bar for some specific users... (or lower it for others...)
+But what happens with that high volume users?
+If you need to rise the bar for some specific users... (or low it for others...):

 ### Specific quota

-This is a nice trick, you need to rise **(or lower)** the quota limit for a specific user, simply go to it's properties in the Active Directory and set the not default value in the property named Web Page ("Página Web" in the example) like in this picture for the user "Pavel" that has a special 1G (1 GByte)  quota.
+If you need to rise (or low) the quota limit for a specific user, simply go to it's properties in the AD and set the new value in the property named "Web Page" ("Página Web" in Spanish, "wWWHomePage" ldap attribute) like in this picture for the user "Pavel" that has a specific 1G (1 GByte)  quota.

 ![admin use details](imgs/admin_user_details.png)

 The units are standard:

 - #K: KBytes like 800K
-- #M: MBbytes like 500M
+- #M: MBytes like 500M
 - #G: GBytes like 1G
 - #T: TBytes like 1T